-The entire course will work in groups.
-A topic of AI applied to health care will be presented to all the groups, an article and a list of questions will be released related to the topic presented.
+The entire course will be worked in groups.
+A topic of AI applied to health care will be presented to all the groups, an article and a list of questions related to the topic presented will be released.
 Each group will have two weeks to prepare an oral presentation of 15 minutes which will outline the important issues of the article and his response to the questions.
 After the presentation of all groups, there will be an open discussion among all groups about topic.
-This methodology will be repeated five times throughout the year, each with a different topic of IA applied to medicine differently.
+This methodology will be repeated five times throughout the course, each with a different topic of IA applied to medicine.

 Participation in discussions of other's presentations (40%)